-- Modern Fit- These are a comfortable modern fit that aren’t as boxy as traditional waders.
+- Modern Fit- These are a comfortable modern fit that isn't as boxy as traditional waders.

 Many anglers complain that Simms gear is not affordable.
 While they make some of the best waders, you're going to pay for the quality.
 Thankfully, they created a set that are more affordable.
 The features are limited, but the Simms quality is guaranteed.
 You get the 3-layer upper and 4-layer lower that is great for milder fishing excursions.
 They're a traditional stocking foot chest wader!
 For only $200, you're receiving a reliable set of waders.

 - Fleece Lined Hand Warming Pocket- the Tributary model still has the fleece for your hands.